Get Active! 7 Foreign Language Activities That Keep Students on Their Toes

 - Luck cards

-In class, have your students cut and paste pictures of different food items from publicity fliers on cards.
+For the food cards, you’ll cut and paste pictures of food items onto cards.
 You’ll make a price list for these products.
-It isn’t necessary to write the name of the food on the card, your students should learn to name the product from its picture.
+It isn’t necessary to write the name of the food on the card—students should learn to name the product from its picture.

-You’ll make up a couple dozen “Lucky Day!” cards with rewards related to shopping, like “10% discount on your next purchase” or “You’ve just won $10 in the super sweepstakes!”
+You’ll need a couple dozen “Lucky Day!” cards with rewards related to shopping, like “10% discount on your next purchase” or “You’ve just won $10 in the sweepstakes!”

-Following general “Monopoly” rules, players will collect a sum of money each time they pass “Go.”
-They’ll have to pay parking when they land on the “Parking” corner (“Jail” square).
-They’ll choose a Luck card when falling on the “Luck” square.
-Be creative with the spaces they land on and what they’ll need to do in each case.
+Following general Monopoly rules, players will collect a sum of money each time they pass “Go.”
+They’ll have to pay parking when they land on the “Parking” corner (much like the Monopoly “Jail” square).
+They’ll choose a Luck card on the “Luck” square, and so on.

-When students land on a “Supermarket” square, they choose a food card from the top of the pile.
-They say “I’d like some peas, please” or “How much are the carrots?”, and you tell them the cost from your price list.
-They pay the bank and put the food into their shopping cart.
-Have them count out the money, have the cashier (the person who’d be the banker in “Monopoly”) count out the change.
+When students land on a “Supermarket” square, they’ll choose a food card from the top of the pile.
+Based on this card, they’ll say something like, “I’d like some peas, please” or “How much are the carrots?”

-This activity can go on without end, or you can set a goal, such as having five products in the shopping cart earns you another shopping cart to fill.
-The student with the most full shopping carts is the best shopper (winner) of the day.
+This activity can go on without end, or you can set a goal.
+For instance, having five products in your shopping cart earns you another shopping cart to fill; the student with the most full shopping carts at the end of class earns the title of “Best Shopper!”

 5. The Native Restaurant

 This is a role-play activity involving opening and running a local restaurant.
-It will practice both customer and worker language in the restaurant setting.
+It will help students practice both customer and worker language in a restaurant setting.

 - Several plastic table settings (plates, flatware, glasses, napkins)